kiazhi/kiazhi.github.io/_posts/2018-07-01-Welcome-to-Jekyll-on-GitHub-Pages.md

 ### Generate static site and preview site locally

-Next, get generates the static site and preview the site locally use loopback address.
+Next, we can generates the static site and preview the site locally use loopback address.
 Remember that this command must only be executed to generate and preview the site from the local file system GitHub `./$GITHUB_USERNAME.github.io` repository directory where the Jekyll content is